 What is propolis?

-Propolis is a natural, viscous and sticky substance secreted by bees onto the buds, bark and leaves of certain plants.
+Propolis is a natural, viscous, sticky substance secreted by bees on the buds, bark, and leaves of certain plants.

-Its name comes from the Greek words “pro” (before) and “polis” (city), literally meaning “before the city,” or in other words, “protection of the hive.”
-Indeed, used to protect the hive entrance from microbes, this plant resin acts as a true natural barrier.
+Its name comes from the Greek "pro" (before) and "polis" (city), literally meaning "before the city," or "protection of the hive."
+Used to protect the entrance to the hive from microbes, this plant resin acts as a natural barrier.

-Within the beehive, propolis has a purifying effect: it helps limit the proliferation of viruses, bacteria, and fungi, thus contributing to the colony's hygiene.
-Rich in flavonoids, vitamins, minerals, and other active substances, it is considered a precious natural remedy, comparable to royal jelly and honey, two other treasures of hive products.
+Within the hive, propolis has a purifying effect: it helps limit the spread of viruses, bacteria, and fungi, thereby contributing to the hygiene of the colony.
+Rich in flavonoids, vitamins, minerals, and other active substances, it is considered a valuable natural remedy, comparable to royal jelly and honey, two other treasures from the hive.

-The color of propolis varies according to its botanical origin: you can find organic green propolis, red propolis, black propolis or even brown propolis.
+The color of propolis varies depending on its botanical origin: you can find organic green propolis, red propolis, black propolis, and even brown propolis.

 The color of propolis depends on its botanical origin:

-- Brown propolis is the most common in Europe.
+- Brown propolis is the most common type in Europe.

 - Green propolis, which comes from Brazil, is particularly rich in antioxidants.